 Single parents in paid work, are often in the low paid jobs which are furloughed and so they have lost 20% of their income.
 At the same time, they have had to cover the costs of having children at home who are not attending school (food, energy costs, home-schooling resources).
 As well as this, some single parents are receiving reduced or no child maintenance payments from the non-resident parent because they have lost their job, or they are on a reduced 80% wage.
 Moreover, the Child Maintenance Service is running a reduced service which means it won’t be chasing non-payment or taking enforcement action.
 Taking this context into account, what are the challenges facing single parents as we emerge from lockdown?

 - Higher unemployment when employers are asked to contribute to furlough pay in August.

-- Pressure on some single parents to return to work while early childcare not available and schools still off.
+- Conditionality reintroduced so pressure on some single parents to return to work while childcare not available and worries about children’s health and safety.